-You can open the capsule and sprinkle the contents on a small amount of soft food or liquid and give about 15 to 30 minutes before a feed.
+You can open the capsule and sprinkle the contents on a small amount of soft food or liquid and swallow without chewing.
 Do not crush the capsule contents.

-Shake omeprazole liquid well before use.
+Shake the liquid well before use.
 Measure each dose carefully with an oral syringe or measuring spoon.

 Some medicines available without a prescription may react with omeprazole including:

 Tell your pharmacist or doctor about all medicines or treatments that you may be taking, including vitamins, herbal products (e.g. St John's wort) or recreational drugs.

 |Side Effects||Recommended action|